spatialos/gdk-for-unity/docs/reference/workflows/ecs/interaction/authority.md

 The `ComponentAuthority` component described above is a shared component (implements `ISharedComponentData`) which allows you to filter your ECS entity queries by authority.

-Below is an example of how to write a system that runs when a worker instance has authority over the `Position` SpatialOS component:
+Below is an example of how to write a system that runs when a worker instance has authority over the `Position` SpatialOS component.
+You can iterate through the matching components using the ECS `.ForEach` syntax.

 ```csharp
 public class AuthoritativePositionSystem : ComponentSystem